ethanwllms/file-system/fs-client/tests/README.md

 ## Running Pytest Tests with test.sh
 ### Overview
 This document provides instructions on how to run test suites using pytest along with the helper shell script test.sh.
-The script lets you specify which test suites to execute, allowing for flexible testing in various environments.
+The script lets you specify which test suites to execute.

 ### Prerequisites
 - Python Installed: Ensure Python 3.x is installed on your system.